MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/custom-fields.md

 <!-- convertborder later -->
 :::image type="content" source="media/custom-fields/additional-example-01.png" lightbox="media/custom-fields/additional-example-01.png" alt-text="Screenshot of additional example." border="false":::

-We can see that the entries for **WMI Performance Adapter** have been corrected, and Log Analytics also used that information to correct the records for **Windows Module Installer**.
+We can see that the entries for **WMI Performance Adapter** are corrected, and Log Analytics also used that information to correct the records for **Windows Module Installer**.
 <!-- convertborder later -->
 :::image type="content" source="media/custom-fields/search-results-02.png" lightbox="media/custom-fields/search-results-02.png" alt-text="Screenshot showing the full service name highlighted in the Search Results pane and the correct service names highlighted in the Summary." border="false":::

-We can now run a query that verifies **Service_CF** is created but is not yet added to any records.
+We can now run a query that verifies **Service_CF** is created but isn't yet added to any records.
 That's because the custom field doesn't work against existing records so we need to wait for new records to be collected.
 <!-- convertborder later -->
 :::image type="content" source="media/custom-fields/initial-count.png" lightbox="media/custom-fields/initial-count.png" alt-text="Screenshot of initial count." border="false":::

-After some time has passed so new events are collected, we can see that the **Service_CF** field is now being added to records that match our criteria.
+After some time, new events are collected and we can see the **Service_CF** field being added to records that match our criteria.
 <!-- convertborder later -->
 :::image type="content" source="media/custom-fields/final-results.png" lightbox="media/custom-fields/final-results.png" alt-text="Final results" border="false":::